Table of Contents

 The Starlink Management API is used to activate, deactivate, and otherwise manage Starlink user terminals.
 Next to this, it can return paginated results containing data usage for the current and previous billing cycles for service lines on an account.
 Similar to the Telemetry API, this API is only available for enterprise accounts with an account manager.

 The Starlink Enterprise connector was previously known as the Starlink Telemetry API connector.
 The name was changed to Starlink Enterprise when calls towards the Management API were added.
 The Starlink Enterprise 1.0.0.1 is the same connector as the Starlink Telemetry API 1.0.0.4.
 If you have any elements that are still using the Starlink Telemetry API, we recommend upgrading these to the latest version of the Starlink Enterprise connector.
+This means that a Starlink Enterprise Account element has to be created for every account that was polled before.

 Note